tohesala/robocloud-examples/example_docker_cat_1/README.md

 With each run of the container, example_headless_cat is executed inside container with headless chrome and then container exits.

+Note that runtime is still running in host machine and it uses docker container only to execute the bundle.

 # Prerequisites

 Development- and runtime- environments must have Docker